 The Justice Department hasn’t ended its probe, is monitoring Europe’s push for sanctions and could reverse its position on whether U.S. intervention is needed, the people said.

 Adora Jenkins, a Justice Department spokeswoman, and Alex Paidas at Markit declined to comment on the Justice Department’s plans.
-Bloomberg LP, the parent of Bloomberg News, competes with Markit in selling information to the financial-services industry.
+London-based Markit, led by Chief Executive Officer Lance Uggla, competes with Bloomberg LP in selling information and communications to the financial industry.
+Markit today announced it started a messaging network.

 The European Commission signaled in a July press release that it may bring claims against targets of its probe.
 The competition authority said it sent Markit, 13 banks and the International Swaps & Derivatives Association a statement of objections, giving them a chance to dispute allegations before the commission issues a ruling or imposes penalties.

-Citigroup Inc. (C:US), UBS AG (UBSN), Royal Bank of Scotland Group Plc (RBS), Deutsche Bank AG (DBK) and Goldman Sachs Group Inc. also are among banks with the largest stakes in Markit, according to a list of voting shares in a 2012 filing with the U.K.’s Companies House.
+JPMorgan Chase & Co.
+(JPM:US), Bank of America Corp.
+(BAC:US), Citigroup Inc. (C:US), UBS AG (UBSN), Royal Bank of Scotland Group Plc (RBS), Deutsche Bank AG (DBK) and Goldman Sachs Group Inc. are among banks with the largest stakes in Markit, according to a list of voting shares in a 2012 filing with the U.K.’s Companies House.

 Spokesmen for the banks, all of which were named in the commission’s July news release, and for the ISDA, which sets standards for credit-default swaps, declined to comment.
 Antoine Colombani, a spokesman for Joaquin Almunia, the EU’s antitrust chief, also declined to discuss the inquiries.
 Goldman Sachs, Citigroup and Morgan Stanley, all based in New York, have said in regulatory filings this year that they are cooperating with U.S. investigators.